stephankellermayr/codes.lucasvdh.android-tv/README.txt

-The Android TV App for Homey is the ultimate tool for those who want to take full control of their TV experience.
+With the Android TV app, you can control any Android TV device where the "Android TV Remote Service" is installed or where you can install it.

-Easily control your TV, just like you would from the Google TV app on your phone.
-With this app, you can send various commands to your TV such as on/off, D-pad up/down, media play, media next, back, confirm, home, and even set input to HDMI 1.
+Please note that this is not an official app and is not affiliated with Android or Google.
+Its use is at your own risk.

-To use this app, you need to connect your Android device to your Homey.
-Because this requires a local connection to your TV it needs a Homey Pro to function properly.
-Please note that this app is not an official app and is not affiliated with Android or Google.
-Use at your own risk.
+Search for "Android TV Remote Service" by Google in the Google Play Store and install it on the Android device you want to control, if it's not already installed on the device.